buriburisuri/ByteNet/README.md

 </code></pre>
 to train the network.
 You can see the result ckpt files and log files in the 'asset/train' directory.
 Launch tensorboard --logdir asset/train/log to monitor training process.

+I've trained this model on a single Titan X GPU during 7 hours until 20 epochs.
+If you don't have a Titan X GPU, reduce batch_size in the train.py file from 16 to 4 or 8.

 ## Translate sample French sentences